Skip to Main Content

 • Choose the "Advanced" search option.

-• In the options labeled "Limit type to", click on "Serial Publications".
-This eliminates results that include books compiled from the journal's articles.
+• In the options labeled "Limit type to" click "Serial Publications"; it eliminates results that include books compiled from the journal's articles.

-• Enter the ISSN number in the first blank line labeled "Search for".
-In the corresponding search type field (displaying "Keyword" by default), click on the down arrow and choose "Standard Number" as the search type.
-Execute the search.
+• Enter the ISSN number into the first blank box labeled "Search for".
+In the corresponding search type field (displaying "Keyword" by default), click the down arrow and then choose "Standard Number" as the search type.
+Execute your search.